Skip to product information

 The Colombian Supernova (Pamphobeteus solaris) is a true legend among tarantulas, an elusive titan native to Colombia’s remote rainforests.
 This species is mythical in rarity, sought after not only for its massive size but also for its otherworldly coloration, making it a crown jewel in the tarantula-keeping community.
 This colossal predator is adorned with bold orange legs, a jet-black carapace with a striking pink starburst pattern, while its abdomen glows with fiery mahogany hues, reminiscent of a blazing ember in the jungle undergrowth.
 Getting its Latin name from the Sun its self, P. solaris radiates an aura of raw power and cosmic elegance, as if forged from pure solar energy!

-With only a handful of specimens in the U.S., this species is so incredibly rare that getting your hands on a female feels like the final boss of tarantula keeping!
+Let’s be clear: Pamphobeteus solaris is extremely rare in the U.S. hobby.
+Availability is practically non-existent!
+Import restrictions, limited breeding projects, and overwhelming demand make this species nearly impossible to obtain.
+When they surface, they disappear fast, often into long-term private collections.
+Among Pamphobeteus enthusiasts, solaris sits at the very top of the hierarchy and getting your hands on a female feels like the final boss of tarantula keeping!
 Unlike most Pamphobeteus species, which are often nervous hair-kickers, the Colombian Supernova is surprisingly docile and tolerant of handling!
-This makes it one of the most impressive and rewarding giant tarantulas for even the most novice/seasoned collectors.
-Those looking for the ultimate centerpiece tarantula will take pleasure in knowing P. solaris does not burrow, and will stay out on display for all hours of the day!
+This makes it one of the most impressive and rewarding giant tarantulas for both novice and seasoned collectors.

 Experience Level - Beginner (only unusual care requirement is they’re sensitive to hot temperatures)